guardian/dotcom-rendering/dotcom-rendering/docs/architecture/030-use-percy-for-e2e-visual-regression-testing.md

   user interaction, without needing to write separate stories for each state.
 - Because Percy is part of Browserstack, it should make cross-browser   testing easy.
+- Commercial have also
+[expressed interest](https://github.com/guardian/dotcom-rendering/pull/5256).
+They want to snapshot the page to verify ad placement but need the page loaded by a real browser to be sure they are capturing a realistic experience
 ### Cons

 - Even though the code footprint of Percy when it's being added to